Vlaandeerfeld/fhm-simplifier/README.md

 Some issues with the games CSV files are:
 1. team_lines.csv has 4 extra null values at the end of each row.
 Column labels are also not correct.
 For example after column 'PK3on5 L2 LD' is another 'PK3on5 L2 LD' label when the second one is supposed to be for the RD.
 That is why every CSV imported has column labels applied instead of using existing ones.
-2. staff_ratings.csv has a ';' at the end of the first line indicating a column break but not a line break. index_col=False added and there is an extra column Between 'Trainer_Skill' and 'Evaluate_Abilities'.
+2. staff_ratings.csv has a ';' at the end of the first line indicating a column break but not a line break.
+(Removed in v0.2.0: index_col=False added).
+There is an extra column Between 'Trainer_Skill' and 'Evaluate_Abilities'.
 Added column named 'Blank' and then omitted it from following use_cols=[] statement.
 In addition there are ~700 repeat rows of 'StaffIds' added to end of file.
 Used first occurance of 'StaffId' as they seemed to be the correct ones.
 3. staff_master.csv also has ~700 repeat rows of 'StaffIds' added to end of file.
 Also used first occurance.
 4. goalie stats related CSVs are imported like all other CSVs as strings because 'SV_Per' for a goalie without a shot are stored as '00nan'.
 When trying to convert into Int32 causes error.
 'Save_Per' with '00nan' converted to '0' first.
 5. player_ratings.csv has a few values that are I suspect not used anymore that still get values.
 Ordered columns by how they show up on players and goalies and moved unused to end of row.